dullhunk/book/careers-lab/manchester/local-employers/north-west.md

 This section http://git.io/manc lists organisations in and around Manchester that employ Computer Science students, either before or after graduation.
 This is a partial list of [Northern Powerhouse](https://en.wikipedia.org/wiki/Northern_Powerhouse) / [Digital Powerhouse](http://technorthhq.com/digital-powerhouse/).
 This is by no means a comprehensive list, but will give you a quick flavour of local employers.

-You don't **have** to move to London to find a good employer, there is plenty on offer here in the North West if you'd like to stick around after you graduate.
-The North West Tech Community calendar [@technwuk](https://twitter.com/technwuk), provides a focal point for many of these employers [techw.uk](http://technw.uk)
+You don't **have** to move to London to find top employers, there are plenty located here in the North West if you'd like to stick around after you graduate.
+The North West Tech Community calendar [@technwuk](https://twitter.com/technwuk), provides a focal point for many of these employers [techw.uk](http://technw.uk) if you want to find out more.

 * Ampersand Commerce, http://ampersandcommerce.com, M3 2JA
 * AO, http://www.ao-jobs.com, BL6 4SD